mike-fabian/ibus-typing-booster/content/docs/user.md

 1. Now use the “Input Method” tab of `ibus-setup` to add the ibus-typing-booster engine.

     You see a list of input sources which have already been added to the desktop before.
-In this case there are already: “English - English (international AltGr dead keys)” and “Japanese (Kana Kanji)”.
+In this case there are already: “English - English (US, euro on 5)” and “Japanese - Anthy”.
 This is just an example of course, the list of already added input methods could look different for you.
-The first entry, “English - English (international AltGr dead keys)”, is not really an input engine, it is just a keyboard layout.
+The first entry, “English - English (US, euro on 5)”, is not really an input engine, it is just a keyboard layout.

     It is recommended to use a keyboard layout with ibus-typing-booster which has a real “AltGr” key and does not just make the “AltGr” or “Alt” key on the right side of the space bar basically a duplicate of the left “Alt” key.
 For details, see The [“AltGr” key](#3_1).
 By the way, in the “Advanced” tab of `ibus-setup` there is an option “Use system keyboard layout”, if this option is selected, ibus-typing-booster will always use the system keyboard layout, otherwise it will use the keyboard layout from the list of input methods which was used last before switching to ibus-typing-booster.